Climate and Average Weather Year Round in Omaha Nebraska, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Omaha varies significantly throughout the year.

-The wetter season lasts 5.7 months, from April 11 to October 2, with a greater than 25% chance of a given day being a wet day.
-The chance of a wet day peaks at 43% on June 7.
+The wetter season lasts 5.8 months, from April 10 to October 2, with a greater than 25% chance of a given day being a wet day.
+The month with the most wet days in Omaha is June, with an average of 12.2 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Omaha changes throughout the year.

 Rain alone is the most common for 9.9 months, from February 14 to December 12.
-The highest chance of a day with rain alone is 43% on June 7.
+The month with the most days of rain alone in Omaha is June, with an average of 12.2 days.

 Snow alone is the most common for 2.1 months, from December 12 to February 14.
-The highest chance of a day with snow alone is 6% on December 21.
+The month with the most days of snow alone in Omaha is December, with an average of 1.5 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Omaha experiences extreme seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 10.0 months, from February 19 to December 18, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around June 13, with an average total accumulation of 4.3 inches.
+The rainy period of the year lasts for 10 months, from February 19 to December 18, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in Omaha is June, with an average rainfall of 4.3 inches.

 The rainless period of the year lasts for 2.0 months, from December 18 to February 19.
-The least rain falls around January 14, with an average total accumulation of 0.2 inches.
+The month with the least rain in Omaha is January, with an average rainfall of 0.2 inches.

-The snowy period of the year lasts for 4.5 months, from November 9 to March 26, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around December 17, with an average total liquid-equivalent accumulation of 0.3 inches.
+The snowy period of the year lasts for 4.5 months, from November 9 to March 26, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Omaha is December, with an average snowfall of 3.3 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.